Summary: Are you building an employee recognition-rich culture? You should be.

 “We’ve considered taking all the ‘Gr8ness Employee Recognition’ nominations and providing them to our executives so that each employee may be individually recognized by top management for their contributions to the bank.
 We’ve also discussed polling our employees to find out what type of recognition and rewards incentives motivates them, in essence, their motivational currency.”

 Rolling Out The Recognition

+Employee recognition is a powerful motivator.
+Simply recognizing an employee for a job well-done has the power to better engage and retain employees.
+There are a number of ways you, as an executive, leader or colleague, can recognize employees.
 Follow the lead of First National Bank.
-Start the roll out your employee recognition program with a simple peer-to-peer nomination platform, such as the Employee Recognition Applicaton.
+Start the roll out your recognition program with a simple peer-to-peer nomination platform.
 What other applications or platforms are you using for employee recognition?
 How would you like to be recognized by your company as an employee?
 I’d love to hear about it.
 Please comment below.